Asset Hosting Services

 IResourceProviderthat uses a non-HTTP protocol for downloading content.

-- Manage an external process for serving content that matches your production CDN solution - e.g. Apache HTTP server.
+- Manage an external process for serving content that matches your production CDN solution (such as an Apache HTTP server).

-The HostingServicesManager can manage any class that implements
+HostingServicesManager can manage any class that implements an

-Custom and drag-and-drop the script into place, or select from the object picker.
-The dialog verifies that the selected script implements the
+- Drag and drop the applicable script into its field, or select it from the object picker.
+The dialog validates that the selected script implements the

-IHostingService interface.
-To finish adding the service, click the
+- To finish adding the service, click the Add button.